stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ### Context Engineering

-Writing functions or mappings from anything <br> into a binary hierarchy.
+Write functions or mappings from anything <br> into a binary hierarchy.

 - use standards like GPS, taxonomies ...
 - transform from dictionaries, lists, ranges ...
-- discover new ground
+- discover new ground, a new subject area

 ---